 At the heart of it, we fight for opportunity.
 We fight for children.
 Students reminded parents and educators why advocacy to expand charter school access is worth the effort.
 “Science is the best!” wrote one student.
 “I can get a scholarship one day,” said another.

 Even without going to Albany, you can make sure your voice is heard.
-Go to PathToPossible.org to tell our state leaders that public charter schools are key to ensuring all NYC kids have access to high-quality education.
+Tell our state leaders that public charter schools are key to ensuring all NYC kids have access to high-quality education.

 Materias: Ed Reform